enchant97/python-simplebackup/README.md

 - For GUI version run `python3 -m simplebackup gui`

 ## TODO
-- Allow for tar backups to be created instead of folders
 - Better format for showing all of the included folders to backup in the GUI
 - Ability to skip backing up certain folders
 - Add doc-strings to all functions/classes
 - Show last backup date
+- Optional tar compression option
+- Restore function